William Bell (theologian): Controversy

 Much of what Bell wrote was considered contentious by contemporaries.
-The publication that resonated most widely appeared in 1780 (with a second edition in 1781) and was entitled "An attempt to ascertain and illustrate the authority, nature, and design of the institute of Christ commonly called the communion of the Lord's supper".
-At forty pages, the treatise itself, which was dedicated to Princess Amelia, may have been construed as brief, but it was backed by notes and appendices and notes to the appendices which were in places polemical in character.
+The publication that resonated most widely appeared in 1780 (with a second edition in 1781) and was entitled An attempt to ascertain and illustrate the authority, nature, and design of the institute of Christ commonly called the communion of the Lord's supper.
+At 40 pages in length, the treatise itself, which was dedicated to Princess Amelia, may have been construed as brief, but it was backed by notes and appendices and notes to the appendices, which were in places polemical in character.

 The purpose of the treatise was to assert the exclusively scriptural foundation of church beliefs.
-Treading boldly where others might have been content to avoid or finesse the arguments, it strongly refuted the doctrine of Transubstantiation.
-A note with the appendices attacked Bishop William Warburton whose own writings indicated an approach closer to what would later come to be identified as Anglo-Catholicism.
+Treading boldly where others might have been content to avoid or finesse the arguments, Bell's treatise strongly refuted the doctrine of Transubstantiation.
+A note with the appendices attacked Bishop William Warburton, whose own writings indicated an approach closer to what would later come to be identified as Anglo-Catholicism.
 As fundamentalist partisans piled in on both sides, theological differences became increasingly shrill, and Bell found himself attacked by Lewis Bagot, by now Dean of Christ Church at Oxford, for advancing "Socinian doctrines utterly inconsistent with the teachings of the Church of England."
 Bell responded by issuing a new edition of his treatise in 1790, now with a supplement repeating his basic contentions with more passion than ever.